getsunrising/getsunrising.github.io/index.md

 Today I would like to declare here: the good days for me has now **gone**.

-# Day 0
+## Day 0
 From tomorrow, the **SET** getup time is now mutable: _6:30_.
 Arrange your fall to bed time in advance!
 Lets see whether I can achieve it tommorrow morning.

+## Day 1
+Get awake in 6:30 but get up in 7:10, no phone played on bed.

-### Any content following is from the Github Pages theme template and remained for the sake of Markdown grammar reference.
+### Any content below is from the Github Pages theme template and remained for the sake of Markdown grammar reference.
 You can use the [editor on GitHub](https://github.com/getsunrising/getsunrising.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+## Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for